Sketchfellow/Discord-KoboldCPP-Bot/README.md

 * **`!chat [your message]`:**  Starts or continues a conversation with the LLM.
 * **`!ask [your question]`:** Asks the LLM a direct question without maintaining conversation history.

+Note: This bot script is not meant for large-scale deployments.

 ## Example